bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 - open-source
 ---

-In this post, I would like to share what, in my honest opinion, a **"perfect"** maintainer of the open source software should do.
+In this post, I would like to share what, in my honest opinion, a **"perfect"** maintainer of an open source software should do.
 Yes, no one ever will be perfect: we all have limited time, we all make mistakes and have some skills to learn.
 **However, there is nothing bad in defining what we should aim for.** (: